 Synthesio Celebrates 1 Year of Global Social Listening in China and Russia

 This summer marks the first anniversary of Synthesio’s pioneering effort to allow brands to listen to social media in China and Russia.
 Since 2006, Synthesio has been known as “The Global Listening Experts” and for the past year has been monitoring top social networks in the East, including Russia’s VKontakte, China’s Sina Weibo, Tencent Weibo, Renren, Tudou, Youku and many others for brands such as Nissan, Johnson & Johnson, Blackberry, Jameson, Bodog, Hero Baby and more…

 In addition to providing global data in 190+ countries & 50+ languages from the most prevalent social sites in each region, Synthesio also leverages an international team, native to each region to help clients better understand consumers and cultures in these markets.
 In March 2013, as part of Synthesio’s China Social Media Listening Month, Synthesio produced a white paper on social media censorship in China dubbed: Breaking Down the Great Firewall of China.
 Interesting findings included Lay’s potato chips managing to increase sales from Happy Farmer players (the copycat version of Facebook’s Farmville) by 20% after allowing players to grow their own potatoes and “purchase” Lay’s chip factories.

-A recent Synthesio study revealed that in Russia, despite only 20% of the population being active on social media, those who are connected to the internet spend more time on their social networks than in any other country in the world.
-Most Russian social network users prefer to use their local Russian sites, Vkontake.ru and Odnoklassniki, as opposed to global platforms such as Twitter and Facebook, something which global brands need to understand before entering the market.
+A recent Synthesio study revealed that in Russia, despite only 20% of the population is active on social media, those who are connected to the internet spend more time on their social networks than in any other country in the world.
+Most Russian social network users prefer to use their local Russian sites, Vkontakte.ru and Odnoklassniki, as opposed to global platforms such as Twitter and Facebook, something which global brands need to understand before entering the market.